mazetoken/SLP-smart-contract-tokens/README.md

 - create a new Electron Cash SLP wallet with "Importing Bitcoin Cash addressess or private keys" option (do not create a standard wallet or multi-signature wallet) - use Alice private key (WIF you have saved before), go to Tokens tab - you should see your tokens there

-_To send REBEL tokens from Alice (your) wallet send some BCH (eg. 0.00000600 BCH) to Alice wallet address first and than you can withdraw tokens to another wallet (send tokens and check "Also send BCH")_
+_To send REBEL tokens from Alice (your) wallet send some BCH (eg. 0.00000600 BCH) to Alice wallet address first and than you can withdraw tokens to another wallet (send tokens and check "Also send BCH" - send max)_

 _*If you need any help go to MAZE SLP Token [Telegram Group](https://t.me/mazeslptoken)_